Sprints-Flutter-Bootcamp-Projects/GPS-Attendance-App/README.md

 - Firebase Test Lab for simulated environments
 - Physical device testing to ensure cross-platform compatibility

----

-## 👥 Team Members
+## 👥 THE TEAM
-👨‍💻 We are 6 Flutter Developers & Engineers collaborating together on the project
+### 👨‍💻 We are 6 Flutter Developers & Engineers collaborating together on the project
 1. Mohamed Magdy
 2. Mohamed Matar
 3. Khaled Mohamed